swigof/Bnuuy-Deliverance/README.md

 * tile hazards / hurt
     * dropping on hit
 * down jumps through platforms
+* fade to black level transitions
+  * use line interrupts?
+  * spend some number of vsyncs with a black screen / DISPLAY_OFF?
+* move spritesheet data off ROM1
 * emotes / more animations
 * timer?
 * crouch state